LucasDelfino92/morrowindsharp/mwtools.md

 ### tes3cmd

-tes3cmd lets you do a number of operations to handle dirty plugins and conflicting records.
-For the purpose of this section, we will go with the general operation first.

 - Run WryeMash in Mod Organizer.
 - In the **Mods** tab, click *Settings* on the header and then click **Lock Times**.
 The following step will potentially scramble your load order if you don't activate this option first!
 - Now, click *Misc* on the header and go to **TES3cmd** -> **Fixit (all active)**.